jobindjohn/vivaplus_v0.2/docs/model-doc/60-pelvis.md

 E=k * thickness/A

-leading to the young modulus
+leading to the Young's modulus

 * superior: 0.655 N/mm^2
 * inferior: 1.113 N/mm^2